Main Claire's Itchy Feet logo

 Food in Belize

-The food in Belize is influenced by many different cultures, which makes it an interesting melting pot!
+Food is a must-try during your Belize vacation.
+Their cuisine is influenced by many different cultures, which makes it an interesting melting pot!
 It’s mostly a blend of Mayan, British, Spanish and African cuisines.
-Many traditional Belizean dishes contain meat or fish, but you’ll be able to find enough vegetarian options here, as well.
+Many traditional Belizean dishes contain meat or fish, but you’ll be able to find enough vegetarian options here, as well during your trip to Belize.

-These are the most popular dishes in Belize:
+These are the most popular dishes in Belize travel:

 • Tamales: dating all the way back to the Mayan era, tamales are cornmeal rolls wrapped in plantain or banana leaves.
 They’re usually filled with chicken or pork.